silentspring30/dao-ai-framework/daohaus_review.md

 # Approach
 Design Thinking is a framework for complex problem solving and has been widely applied by various disciplines e.g. Digital Product, Healthcare and Social innovation.
 As a methodology it has been popularized by [Tim Brown](https://designthinking.ideo.com/), founder of IDEO since 1978.

 Design thinking is a non-linear, iterative process that cross-disciplinary teams use to firstly understand users and their context to address ill-defined or unknown problems.
-It is  particularly useful in developing products and services with a high factor of uncertainty and within a dynamic and rapidly evolving environment such as web3 - Decentralized Autonomous Organizations.
+It is  particularly useful in developing products and services with a high factor of uncertainty and within a dynamic and rapidly evolving environment such as web3 specificly: for the development of a Decentralized Autonomous Organizations Framework for Decentralized Artificial Intelligence.

 Design Thinking involves five phases — Empathize, Define, Ideate, Prototype and Test—it ([Design Thinking Phases](https://www.interaction-design.org/literature/topics/design-thinking))
 1. Empathy or discovery, where the goal is to empathize with the audience for who you are designing with/for,